New Balance 1080v5 Shoe Review

 Weight: 258 grams (9.1 oz)

 The statement above by New Balance is certainly accurate.
-New Balance just seems to keep innovating – providing excellent shoes for every runner’s needs and working on the smaller details to provide an excellent shoe for the level of training you require.
+New Balance just seems to keep innovating and providing excellent shoes for every runner’s needs.
+Their work on the smaller details provides an excellent shoe for the level of training you require.

 Moving onto the upper part of the shoe which I believe to be a vital part of a great running shoe, as regardless of how good the soles and support if the upper isn’t great it won’t be comfortable to run in.
-Let’s face it – when you’re tired after running many kilometres, the last thing you need is any shoe issues causing extra discomfort.
+Let’s face it: when running several kilometres has tired you out, the last thing you need is any shoe issues causing extra discomfort.

 A highly recommended shoe for longer runs and higher mileage.
 Great for someone with high arches, an undepronator or neutral runners.
 Last, but not least – it looks fantastic – I totally love the colour and design.
 All of my running friends love it too and really you can’t beat a little shoe envy!